MERCorg/merc/tools/gui/README.md

 # Contributing

-It is also convenient to open this directory directly in `vscode` since opening the root directory can make it confused by the different workspaces somehow.
+It is also convenient to open this directory directly in `vscode` since opening the root directory makes it not work within this workspace.